 When to Seek Professional Help

 Incorporating anti-inflammatory foods into your diet is a powerful step towards easing arthritis symptoms.
 However, nutrition alone may not always provide complete relief.
 If you find that your symptoms persist or worsen, it may be time to consult a medical professional.
-At the Colbert Institute, Dr. Colbert specializes in personalized evaluations and treatments that take a holistic approach to health and wellness.
+At The Colbert Institute of Anti-Aging, Dr. Don Colbert specializes in personalized evaluations and treatments that take a holistic approach to health and wellness.

 So Now What?